Hi, friends! I’m updating this post from 2014 and posting today! Hope you enjoy!

 I love shrimp; it easily makes the list of my top ten favorite foods.
 It is so versatile, move over tuna… shrimp is the real chicken of the sea.
 Except it’s easier to prepare than chicken (assuming you live in the US and have the convenience of purchasing pre-peeled and deveined shrimp) and easier to cook than chicken, but not cheaper.
-Luckily, whether you participate in it or not, Lent is starting this Wednesday, which means even if you aren’t abstaining from meat this Wednesday and Friday you will most likely still be able to get seafood, such as shrimp, on sale at your local grocery store anyway.
+Luckily, whether you participate in it or not, Lent is almost halfway through, which means even if you aren’t abstaining from meat during the weekends you will most likely still be able to get seafood, such as shrimp, on sale at your local grocery store.

 What are the Health Benefits of Shrimp?